 Charity Kahn is a musician, mother and meditation teacher living in San Francisco.
 Since the creation of JAM (“Joy And Music”) in 2001, she has been bringing messages of peace, love, mindfulness, and celebration of all life to families throughout the Bay Area and beyond.
 Under the umbrella of JAM, Charity performs and teaches both as a solo artist and with Charity and the JAMband at schools, libraries, festivals and concert venues around the Bay Area, and has created seven albums of award-winning family music.

 In 2006, Charity discovered meditation and began immersing herself in the teachings of the Dharma.
 She started teaching meditation in 2013, and offers frequent opportunities for folks to meditate in community and wake up together, in the form of gatherings, workshops and retreats.
-She went vegan in 2011 and a big part of her earth-based activism revolves around animal rights and calling out the connections between animal oppression and all other forms of oppression.
+She went vegan in 2012 and a big part of her earth-based activism revolves around animal liberation and calling out the connections between animal oppression and all other forms of oppression.

 Charity is committed to the work of removing the veils of delusion that keep us from realizing our inter-being, keep us believing we are separate, and keep us trapped in patterns of harm and violence.
 The songs she’s writing for The Invisible Bee address all of this and the attendant emotions, and explore the question: How do we show up for a world in turmoil?